Tjstretchalot/lonelypsc/README.md

         print('Subscribing to one exact topic with simple timeout behavior...') async with client.subscribe_exact(b'foo/bar') as subscription:
-            async for message in subscription.with_timeout(5):
+            async for message in await subscription.with_timeout(5):
                 if message is None:
                     print('Been 5 seconds without a message!
 Ending early') break